About the Author

 More biographical information, including an "Autobiography Feature," with childhood photos, may be found in Something About the Author, Volume 142 (pages 178-194).

-Joya, Zuli (short for Mi Cielo Azul) & Oso
+Cats we have loved: Joya, Zuli (short for Mi Cielo Azul) & Oso

-Home ] Current Books ] [ About the Author ] Book Specials ] Magic Attic Club ] Author Visits ] Favorite Links ] Contact Me ] What's New? ]
+Home ] [ About the Author ] Current Books ] Book Specials ] Magic Attic Club ] Author Visits ] Favorite Links ] Contact Me ] What's New ]

-© 2000-2007 Sheri Sinykin
+© 2000-present Sheri Sinykin